iNavFlight/inav/docs/Fixed Wing Landing.md

 ### The following parameters are set for each landing site (Safefome/LAND waypoint):

-All settings can also be conveniently made in the Configurator via Missionplanner.
+All settings can also be conveniently made in the Configurator via Mission Control.

 CLI command `fwapproach`:
 `fwapproach <index> <Approach altitude> <Land altitude> <Approach direction> <approach heading 1> <approach heading 2> <sea level>`